GaurabPrasai/baghchal/README.md

 Second, the game itself isn’t something simple like chat or a blog — it required me to **implement all the rules of Baghchal**, including how goats move, how tigers capture, turn switching, and checking win conditions.
 This logic lives in a custom Python module(as well as in client side)  I wrote and tested manually with dozens of scenarios.

-On the frontend, I used **React** and managed state using context providers.
+On the frontend, I used **Vite + React**.
 I also handled sync between WebSocket messages and the local board state — which wasn't always easy to debug.
 Plus, I made sure everything works well on both mobile and desktop.

-Overall, combining backend game logic, real-time sync, authentication, avatars, and a responsive UI made this project more challenging (and satisfying) than anything I’ve done so far.
+Overall, combining backend game logic, real-time sync, authentication, and a responsive UI made this project more challenging (and satisfying) than the earlier projects.
 ---

 ## File Overview